William P. Burnham: World War I

 In July 1917, three months after the American entry into World War I, Burnham was assigned to command the 56th Regiment at Camp Oglethorpe.
 In August he was promoted to command of the 164th Infantry Brigade at Camp Gordon as a brigadier general.
 Beginning in December, Burnham simultaneously commanded the 82nd Division during the period of its initial organization and activation.
 He is also credited with christening the organization as the "All-American Division," issuing an order saying that the nickname fit because the division of draftees, which included many recent immigrants, was composed of soldiers from all 48 states and so represented the best men from every state in the country.

-Burnham commanded the 82nd Division during combat in France, including the St. Mihiel Offensive and the start of the Meuse-Argonne Offensive.
-He was relieved by General John J. Pershing, Commander-in-Chief of the American Expeditionary Forces (AEF), in early October in order to create an opening for Major General George B. Duncan, the former commander of the 77th Division, whom Pershing wanted to return to divisional command.
+Burnham commanded the 82nd Division during combat in France, including the St. Mihiel Offensive in mid-September and the start of the much larger Meuse–Argonne offensive which followed.
+In early October, he was suddenly relieved by American Expeditionary Forces (AEF) commander, General John J. Pershing, who wanted to create an opening for Major General George B. Duncan, a West Point classmate and friend.
+Duncan had previously commanded the 77th Division, and Pershing wanted to return him to divisional command.
+Furthermore, Pershing had already "made up his mind to relieve Burnham, who he felt was too timid with subordinate officers".

-After leaving the 82nd Division Burnham was assigned as the U.S. military attaché in Athens, Greece, where he served until July 1919.
+After leaving the 82nd Division Burnham was assigned as the U.S. military attaché in Athens, Greece.
+The armistice with Germany ended the war on November 11, 1918, and Burnham remained in Greece until July 1919.